This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The big tours that herd you around in massive boats lose that personal touch.

-Our sunset cruise with Sydney Sea Cruises was warm, friendly and full of laughter and conversation.
+Our sunset cruise was small, and made up of warm, friendly people and was full of laughter and conversation.

 Although his first marriage fell apart, he remained in Australia and soon discovered a new business opportunity with his now wife, Pip.

 He saw the number of charted vessels that were sailing the harbour and realized that there was an opportunity to make it an affordable experience for all sorts of travellers.

 Tours run daily regardless of how many people are sailing and each sail has a maximum of 14 people, helping your to feel like you are more on a sailing day out with friends rather than a sight seeing tour.